 3. Business Manager’s Report and Finances

 a.
-Financial Reports – March 2018
+Financial Reports – May 2018

 b.
-Claims-to-be-paid – March/April 2018
+Claims-to-be-paid – May/June 2018

 c.
-Projected Summary of Cash – April/May
+Projected Summary of Cash –June/July 2018

 d.
-Cash Flow & Investment Recommendation – April through June
+Cash Flow & Investment Recommendation – June through August 2018

 4. Personnel Changes Report